We Know About Manafort What We Could Only Guess Before

 The fact remains that Kavanaugh suddenly cleared at least $60,000 and as much as $200,000 in mysterious debt over one year—sums large enough that senators might well want to know who the sources of the payments were.

 Maybe this all is nothing.
 But the Senate is ramming through a vote before anyone knows what’s there.
-And – the crucial point – if information comes out about his finances, or his truthfulness, or anything even one day after he is sworn in, it will be too late.
+And—the crucial point—if information comes out about his finances, or his truthfulness, or anything even one day after he is sworn in, it will be too late.
 As with Clarence Thomas, he’ll be there, to stay.

-And the number of Republican Senators who are saying: Wait a minute, let’s take our time, it matters to know the truth before giving someone a job for life?
+And as for the number of Republican senators who are saying: Wait a minute, let’s take our time, it matters to know the truth before giving someone a job for life?
 What is the rush?

 Republican efforts to rush through Mr. Kavanaugh have prevented a fair weighing of his nomination.
 The circumstances demand that Mr. Kavanaugh’s confirmation be delayed.

 Suppose Brett Kavanaugh ended up with exactly 51 bloc-GOP votes on his side.
-Have you perhaps wondered how many votes the eight current Justices received?
+Have you perhaps wondered how many votes the eight current justices received?
 Wonder no more.
-The talley also heightens the similarity in the Thomas and Kavanaugh cases:
+The tally also heightens the similarity in the Thomas and Kavanaugh cases:

 As I write, the national news is dominated by the arrival of Hurricane Florence, and the political news has emphasized Donald Trump’s reaction to this event and last year’s Hurricane Maria.
 Other Atlantic pieces lay out some of the problems with Trump’s response: for instance, one by David Graham here and others by Vann Newkirk here and here.
 My purpose this evening is to contrast the way this president is reacting to a natural-disaster challenge with what his predecessors have done.